AnotherDaniel/up-trustable-release/trustable/tenets/TT-EXPECTATIONS.md

 reviewed: Rv-AO2FMmzMdO4lAKDxJ69syq28LiAKo7iyw2CPyNxU=
 ---

-Documentation is provided, specifying what XYZ is expected to do, and what it must not do, and how this is verified.
+Documentation is provided, specifying what uProtocol is expected to do, and what it must not do, and how this is verified.